Ezra-Siton-UIX/gridsome.org/docs/templates.md

     {
       use: '@gridsome/source-filesystem',
       options: {
-        typeName: 'Post', /* vue file in src/templates must match the GraphQL typeName to have a template for it.*/
+        typeName: 'Post', /* vue file in src/templates must match the GraphQL typeName to have a template for it */
         path: 'content/posts/*.md', /* Where to look for files.
-Should be a glob path. */
+Should be a glob path */
         route: '/:slug', /* Define a dynamic route */ }
     },